sebsto/amplify-ios-workshop/BOA332/instructions/content/70_add_custom_gui/30_customized_ui.md

 We start by adding a new method in the Application Delegate to sign in through the API instead of using the hosted UI.

-Add the `signIn()` function in file *Landmarks/AppDelegate.swift* (you can safely copy/paste the whole file below, modified lines are highlighted):
+Add the `signIn()` function in file *Landmarks/AppDelegate.swift* (you can safely copy/paste the whole file below, modified lines are explained right after the code snipet):

 ```swift { hl_lines=["138-151"]}
 import SwiftUI